upTee/upTee/docs/development_server.md

 ```

 ###Set up the port map
-the port map is a list of available ports for the teeworlds servers.
+The port map is a list of available ports for the teeworlds servers.
 Be sure that the ports are not blocked by a firewall.
 ```
 python manage.py create_portmap 8300 8320
 ```